sdiehl28/baseball-analytics/README.md

     * the compression ratio is about 18:1
 * **retrosheet_datadictionary.py**
   * this is an optional script which produces the data dictionary for the generated csv files
-  * script results are saved in `data/retrosheet` directory and are also available in this github repo
+  * script results are saved in `data/retrosheet` directory and are published in this github repo
 * **retrosheet_wrangle.py** -v --log=INFO --data-type --data-dir=../data
   *  custom parsing of game time
-  * data cleanup for non-unique (player_id, game_id)
+  * data cleanup for non-unique (player_id, game_id) records
   * and more ...
 * **tests/test_data.py**
   * after running the above scripts, run 'pytest' from the same directory
+  * pytest relies on
-  * there are conftest.py and pytest.ini files for pytest
+    * conftest.py and pytest.ini in the download_scripts directory
-  * the "unit tests" used for data checking are in tests/test_data.py
+    * tests/test_data.py

 ## MLB Data Details